nbudin/devise_cas_authenticatable/README.md

 Requirements
 ------------

-- Rails 2.3 or greater (works with 3.x versions as well)
+- Rails 2.3 or greater (works with 3.x and 4.x versions as well)
 - Devise 1.0 or greater
 - rubycas-client